 Healthy apple muffins are the perfect anytime treat.
-Make apple muffins healthy by reducing the sugar and using a yogurt-based frosting.
-Your kids will love making this healthy apple muffin recipe with you after a day at a pick your own orchard.
-You’ll love having a simple breakfast recipe for kids to serve!
+Your kids will love making this healthier muffin recipe with you after a day at a pick your own orchard.
+You’ll love having a simple breakfast recipe for kids to serve, or top with sugar free frosting for a better for you dessert.